What is coltan? Here are five key facts about coltan you need to know, including where it’s mined, what it’s used for and why it’s important.

 That said, companies in the US have so far been slow to change how they handle imports of coltan and other conflict minerals.
 What’s more, the Dodd-Frank Act is currently slated for an overhaul under US President Donald Trump.

 Coltan mining has also caused significant destruction of gorilla habitats in the DRC.
-As Cellular News notes, “the U.N.
-Environment Program has reported that the number of eastern lowland gorillas in eight Dem.
+As the UN Environment Program has reported, “the number of eastern lowland gorillas in eight Dem.
 Rep. of Congo national parks has declined by 90% over the past 5 years, and only 3,000 now remain.”
 Gorilla habitats have been reduced as forests are cleared to make way for mining operations.

 In addition, the Jane Goodall Institute of Canada states that there have been reports of armed rebel groups and miners “eating meat from chimpanzees, gorillas, and elephants in the Kahuzi Biega National Park and on the Okapi Wildlife Reserve.”